 Almost curtain time for the the ArcLight

 Friday, Nov.
-7 is opening day for the mall’s new ArcLight Cinema — just in time to feature the Disney flick Big Hero 6 and the sci-fi movie Interstellar.
-For more on the luxurious new theater, which is designed to cater to film enthusiasts, click here to read our Sept.
-4 issue.
+7 is opening day for the Westfield Montgomery Mall’s new ArcLight Cinema — just in time to feature the Disney flick Big Hero 6 and the sci-fi movie Interstellar.
+For more on the luxurious new theater, which is designed to cater to film enthusiasts, check out our Sept.
+4th issue.

 No more Taste of Saigon

 Taste of Saigon, a local favorite since 1990, will close its doors at Rockville Town Square later this month.
 This will be the sixth restaurant — and at least the eighth business — to close in downtown Rockville since the beginning of summer.
 But this departure won’t leave another empty space: Peter Chang, a well-regarded chef known for his traditional Chinese cuisine, is expected to move in when Taste of Saigon moves out.

 This is a very busy week for local delis and bagel shops, as people mark the end of the Jewish High Holidays (and a day of fasting for some) with platters of bagels, cream cheese and assorted fish.
 Stephanie Kavadoy, director of operations at Rockville’s Bagel City, says she’s seen a lot of changes in the 17 years she’s been preparing these trays — primarily the decline in requests for traditional items like belly lox, kippered salmon, sable and creamed herring.
 “The only people who ask for these things now are the older generation and the New York crowd,” she says.
 “People under 40 haven’t been trained to eat these things.
 They think sable is slimy.
 They won’t eat whole whitefish, just whitefish salad.
 If it doesn’t look attractive, they don’t want to try it.
 They just want a good, clean, pretty slice of nova.”
 For more on this topic, click here to read our article in Washington Jewish Week.